R.W. Emerson

 The most true, or accurate of thoughts align with our values.

-Start with what you are thinking about, whatever it is.
+Start with what you are thinking about—whatever it is.
 This is usually a specific event that occurred.

-Thoughts of "I am deficient, I am not enough", extend to the feelings that lead to the emotion of shame.
-Shame is a disconnecting emotion that expresses I need value, in other words it expresses I do not have value.
-If you express shame in a circumstance that does not warrant it, then choose a more accurate thought.
+Thoughts like I am deficient or I am not enough lead to feelings that generate the emotion of shame.
+Shame is a disconnecting emotion—it expresses a need for value, which in turn signals a belief that you do not have value.
+If you express shame in a situation that does not warrant it, choose a more accurate thought.

 Identify your thoughts, feelings, and emotions, and then ask yourself if they are accurate (true).